tony48/KOS/doc/source/structures/vessels/part.rst

     This comes from a part's configuration and is an artifact of the KSP simulation.

     For a list of stock parts that have this attribute and a fuller explanation see `the KSP wiki page about massless parts <http://wiki.kerbalspaceprogram.com/wiki/Massless_part>`_.

-.. attribute:: Part:HASPARENT

-    :access: Get only
-    :type: :struct:`Boolean`

-    When walking the :ref:`tree of parts <parts and partmodules>`, this is true as long as there is a parent part to this part, and is false if this part has no parent (which can only happen on the root part).

 .. attribute:: Part:CHILDREN